 Catch shares management ends the race for fish by creating incentives for economic efficiency and long-term stewardship.
-The fleets studied rationalized, on average dropping from 195% of the efficient level to the post-catch shares efficient level [17,23,29,30,32,42,45-48,65,66,68,74,76,83-90].
-Further, catch shares end the race for fish and remove the need for most input controls, and the available days to fish increased on average from 63 to 245 day [17-33].
+The fleets studied rationalized, on average dropping from 195% of the efficient level to the post-catch shares efficient level [17, 23, 29-30, 32, 42, 45-48, 65-66, 68, 74, 76, 83-90].
+Further, catch shares end the race for fish and remove the need for most input controls, and the available days to fish increased on average from 63 to 245 days [17-33].
 Fleets rationalize under catch shares because secure shares in the fishery with individual accountability improve TAC compliance and allow fishermen to match their capitalization to their share of the catch.
 Further, when shares are tradable, some of the least efficient fishermen exit by selling their quota, reducing fleet capacity to align better with TACs.
 Seasons expand because, with a secure share, fishermen slow the pace of fishing by fishing when it is economically beneficial.
-They no longer need to worry about another fisherman catching all of the TAC.
-In addition, these valuable shares transformed the mindset of some fishermen, who developed a more concrete financial stake in the outcome of their fishing practices [personal communication].
-This potent combination of economic incentive and a sense of environmental stewardship leads to improved fishery sustainability (Fig. 5).
+They no longer need to worry about another fishermen, who developed a more concrete financial stake in the outcome of their fishing practices [personal communication].
+This potent combination of economic incentive and a sense of environmental stewardship leads to improve fishery sustainability (Figure 5).